Intlcaht/DataForge/app/sidecar/architecture.md

                           +---------------------+
 ```

-## Modified File Descriptions and Functions
+## File Descriptions and Functions

 Here's an updated breakdown of the purpose and functions of each file, reflecting the removal of certain features and the specific authentication requirements: